dippinsauce/protopi/README.md

 Setup pi to boot from attached usb drive...
 Following instructions found https://github.com/raspberrypi/documentation/blob/master/hardware/raspberrypi/bootmodes/msd.md
 This didn't work at all...
+Tried with the corsair 32gb SSD in the sabrent enclosure.
 Starting from scratch.
 Just gonna run on the sd card.

 Next Steps -- Install utilities to work the 433MHz receiver and capture signals...